Augustenborg Botanical Roof Garden

 Circular Water Solutions in Southern Gotland

 In recent years, the island of Gotland has experienced a severe water crisis, negatively affecting tourism and small-scale industries.
-Water shortages hinder economic development due to strict regulations for building of new houses and the start-up of new business that consume water.
-Innovative circular water solutions are tested and evaluated in the testbed area Storsudret in southern Gotland.
+Innovative circular water solutions are therefore being tested and evaluated in the testbed area Storsudret in southern Gotland.

 Stockholm Royal Seaport has developed an integrated stormwater system that purifies and delays storm- and meltwater before it is released into the sea.
 The system connects green roofs and rooftop gardens with ponds, open storm drain water and surface water drain and urban greenery.

 Reco lab: Sustainable management of domestic wastewater and food waste

 The new residential area Oceanhamnen (The Ocean Harbour) in Helsingborg, is connected to three separate wastewater pipes; one vacuum pipe for toilets, one for food waste and a third pipe for the remaining greywater (showers, dishwashing and sinks).
 The separation of wastewater at the source enables recovery of resources from wastewater at Sweden’s first recovery plant; Reco lab.
 Reco which will be commissioned in 2021.